 For Kayla, again it is all about collaboration: “Conducting research as a team allows colleagues from other functions to learn research design and analysis themselves for future projects.”
 While jointly working on projects, stakeholders receive on-the-job training by a qualified researcher.
 So before non-research colleagues start doing their own projects, they have had multiple occasions to conduct sessions and analyze real data together with trained researchers.

-Condens supports this spreading of research skills: the quick onboarding quick onboarding, ease of use and collaborative design “facilitate to share knowledge about the qualitative research approach” Kayla explains.
+Condens supports this spreading of research skills: the quick onboarding, ease of use and collaborative design “facilitate to share knowledge about the qualitative research approach” Kayla explains.
 People learn how to use Condens quickly and then show it to others, thus spreading the knowledge about qualitative data analysis in the company.